Lennyc123/pands-project/README.md

 ```

 ### Further developments to the summary.txt file
-A previously discussed the creation of the summary.txt file occurred through the usage of Pandas and its ability to provide a summary on information contained within a data set.
+As previously discussed the creation of the summary.txt file occurred through the usage of Pandas and its ability to provide a summary on information contained within a data set.
 A Brief depiction of the code used to create a summary of the data, further expanding on the point previously made above.
 ``` python
 with open("summary.txt", 'a') as file: